qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 ### Prioritizing the easy and superficial

-Law of least effort: people tend to choose the easiest way to do things, choosing path of least resistance.
+**Law of least effort**: people tend to choose the easiest way to do things, choosing path of least resistance.

 Some seemingly easy solutions does not address the root cause, having negligible effect or negative effect in the long run.
 Applying the easy solution gives the fake impression that the problem is being addressed, achieving mental comfort.